You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 Save Up for a Down Payment

-Lenders may be reluctant to approve you for a home loan if your credit score is in shambles.
+Lenders may be reluctant to approve you for a home loan with poor credit.
 And the higher the loan amount, the more risk they’ll have to assume.

 But if you bring a hefty down payment to the table, the likelihood of you being approved could increase since the loan amount will be lower.
 Plus, you’ll save a bundle on interest.